BernaTasel/bernatasel/README.md

 <h1 align="center">Hi there 👋 I'm Berna</h1>

-I'm Berna.
-I am from Istanbul.
+I'm from Istanbul.
 I've always been interested in software and computer hardware.
 I like to learn new things and improve myself.
 I did internships in robotics, database and natural language processing.
 I'm doing my graduation project on an Android application that recognizes food with deep learning.

 <h2 align="center">Github Profile Trophy</h2>